 Sinope in Paphlagonia, a rather unusual coin of Maximinus I, with reverse type of Aphrodite Pudica or Euploia standing facing, head l., to the l. a dolphin (?) carrying a portable altar with an apple on it (?), to r. a small Eros standing l.
 The coin is dated 305 of the Era of Sinope (= 235 A.D.).
 There is a similar reverse—though without Eros—on a coin of Plautilla from Pautalia in Thracia (Varbanov 5291, Ruzicka 768—both of whom describe the altar as a column surmounted by a globe).

 Æ 21, 6 h, 4.67 g.
 [Obv.
 IMP MAXIMINVS AVG.
 Laureate bust of Maximinus I r.]
 Rev. [C(olonia) R(omana) I(ulia) F(elix) S(inope) AN(no) CCCV].
 As described above (Private collection, photos by permission).

-Hadriani ad Olympum in Mysia, a coin of Julia Domna, with Eros standing to the r., facing l., and bearing an uncertain object, possibly a torch.
+Hadriani ad Olympum in Mysia, a coin of Julia Domna (not illustrated), with Eros standing to the r., facing l., and bearing an uncertain object, possibly a torch.

 Æ 26, 10.16 g.
 Obv.
 KΛΩ CEΠ • AΛBEINOC KAICAP.
 Bare-headed bust of Clodius Albinus as Caesar r.
 Rev. EΠI ANΔPONEIKOY APXA CAITT-, HNΩN in field.
 As described above (Photos courtesy of Classical Numismatic Group, Inc., www.cngcoins.com).

-Ptolemaïs-Akko in Phoenicia, an extremely rare coin of Philip I, with Aphrodite, Eros on a dolphin to l., within an aedicula.
+Ptolemaïs-Akko in Phoenicia, an extremely rare coin of Philip I (not illustrated), with Aphrodite, Eros on a dolphin to l., within an aedicula.

 Rarity: Very common